-- 1: articulate and communicate important ideas orally, in words, and in other media using and creating images and complete texts; - 2: identify a range of appropriate responses, actions, policies, and strategies under conditions of crisis, in order to reduce risk and enhance prospects for peace, justice, health and sustainability; - 3: respond effectively, with compassion and reason to a range of opinions concerning the major crises of our time, including COVID-19, Black Lives Matter, and responsible self-government, in order to address climate change, poverty, democratic deficits and equitable international development cooperation in conversation with other engaged students (and potentially with ENGOs and NGOs); - 4: develop academic and workplace-ready skills by collaborating in designing, writing and delivering a targeted assignment that will effectively integrate your research and analysis; as well as your work in other IBH courses, toward "Future Peace"; and - 5: reflect on your individual strengths and areas for growth as you become a global citizen with an ethical appreciation of sustainable principles and practices relevant to Business and the "Triple Bottom Line" of Economy, Equity and Environment.
+1: articulate and communicate important ideas orally, in words, and in other media using and creating images and complete texts;

+2: identify a range of appropriate responses, actions, policies, and strategies under conditions of crisis, in order to reduce risk and enhance prospects for peace, justice, health and sustainability;

+3: respond effectively, with compassion and reason to a range of opinions concerning the major crises of our time: armed conflict, pandemics, (e.g. COVID-19), justice movements (Black Lives Matter, Indigenous Rights, Human Rights) and autonomy and responsible self-government movements, in order to address climate change; biodiversity loss; and water, fire, flood and drought, refugee migrations, and equitable international development cooperation in conversation with other engaged students (and potentially with ENGOs and NGOs);

+4: develop academic and workplace-ready skills by collaborating in designing, writing and delivering a targeted assignment that will effectively integrate your capacities for research and analysis; as well as your work in other IBH courses, toward "Future Peace"; and

+5: reflect on your individual strengths and areas for growth as you become a global citizen with an ethical appreciation of sustainable principles and practices relevant to Business and the "Triple Bottom Line" of Economy, Equity and Environment.